arivolispark/blog/README.md

 Eigen vector and Eigen values:  If the value and direction are unaffected, then they are independent (from a transformation perspective).

+Determinant of a matrix = product of its eigen values

 Covariance matrices are symmetric.

 # Notes